PayDock/e-commerce-woo/README.md

 === PowerBoard ===

-To install and configure PowerBoard plugin, you need:
+To install and configure Paydock plugin, you need:

 * Web Server - Nginx:
 * PHP 8.1